-Syntax show pattern
+Syntax show pattern Parameters pattern A pattern to match against a symbol name.
 Description A symbol with a name that matches the pattern will be included in the output file unless this is overridden by a later hide directive.

-Example / Include all public symbols ending in pub. /
+Example / Include all show pub public symbols ending in pub. /